Natural Ventilation of Buildings and Spaces

 Natural Ventilation – Cross & Stack

-First of all, there are 2 basic types of natural ventilation – cross and stack.
+There are 2 basic types of natural ventilation – cross and stack.
 For cross ventilation, you need windows on opposite sides, for stack ventilation, they need to be placed high and low.
-You can combine the 2 strategies and place high and low windows on opposite sides but it’s not guaranteed to work unless you locate the windows correctly in terms of wind directions, time of year, sizing, etc. To ensure that it will work irrespective of wind direction and other factors, you would need to incorporate exhaust fans that kick on when the weather outside is right for cross ventilation to work.
+You can combine the 2 strategies and place high and low windows on opposite sides but it’s not guaranteed to work unless you locate the windows correctly in terms of wind directions, time of year, sizing, etc. To ensure that it will work irrespective of wind direction and other factors, you will need to incorporate exhaust fans that kick on when the weather outside is not right for cross ventilation to work.

-An important thing to consider is that often when the temperature of the air is just right outside (e.g. spring), there is also a lot of pollen in the air.
+An important thing to consider is that often when the outdoor temperature of the air is just right (e.g. spring), there is also a lot of pollen in the air.

-There are many free software available today that can be used to design natural cross ventilation, such as Cool Vent (by M.I.T.) and CONTAM (by N.I.S.T.).
-Climate Consultant (by U.C.L.A.) also a free software, is a great tool for carrying out an analysis of wind patterns, annual temperature and humidity in order to determine the percentage of time when natural ventilation will provide desirable conditions indoors.
+There are free software programs available today that can be used to design natural cross ventilation, such as Cool Vent (by M.I.T.) and CONTAM (by N.I.S.T.).
+Climate Consultant (by U.C.L.A.) is a great tool for carrying out analysis of wind patterns, and annual temperature and humidity in order to determine the percentage of time when natural ventilation will provide desirable conditions indoors.
 Computational Fluid Dynamics is a highly accurate method of air and thermal analysis but is expensive to commission and requires hiring a specialist with the right software.
-Natural ventilation fenestration can also be designed to provide various degrees of passive (i.e. non-mechanical) cooling by focusing on sizing, difference between indoor and outdoor temperatures for the time of year in question, amount of BTUs of heat to be extracted from indoor air, etc. The book Mechanical and Electrical Equipment for Buildings has some great charts and formulae to help with this aspect of design.
+Natural ventilation fenestration can also be designed to provide various degrees of passive (i.e. non-mechanical) cooling by focusing on sizing, differences between indoor and outdoor temperatures for the time of year in question, amount of BTUs of heat to be extracted from indoor air, etc. The book Mechanical and Electrical Equipment for Buildings has great charts and formulas to help with this aspect of design.

-It is important to ensure that the floor area/ space to be ventilated, is clear with no intermittent partitions located in the way of the wind flow.
+It is important to ensure that the floor area/ space to be ventilated, is clear with no intermittent partitions blocking the wind flow.
 With regard to stack ventilation, you need to be able to separate the high and low windows by a minimum of 10′ for it to work.
-And the volume of the space/room will need to be free and clear with no intermittent obstructions that impede air flow.
-Also please remember that the nature of the screen employed in the window will cut down the available size of the opening and should be taken into account.
+The volume of the space/room will need to be free and clear with no intermittent obstructions that impede air flow.
+Please remember that the nature of any screen employed in the window will cut down the available size of the opening and should be taken into account.

-Stack ventilation is greatly predictable and preferred over cross ventilation because the former takes advantage of natural buoyancy and is not dependent on direction of wind flow.
+Stack ventilation is more predictable and preferred over cross ventilation because the former takes advantage of natural buoyancy and is not dependent on direction of wind flow.

-Often time, Owners notice existing wind patterns on-site.
+Often owners notice existing wind patterns on site.
 Can you take advantage of these existing wind patterns?

-I hope this sheds some more light on the issue.
-If you wish to proceed with employing the natural ventilation strategy, please contact HBS for further help with simulations and calculations.
+If you wish to proceed with employing a natural ventilation strategy, please contact HBS for further help with simulations and calculations.

 Thank you for taking the time to read this blog!